 - It means to be sober or serious-minded or spiritually-minded.

-- Not giving to showing off, not ostentatious, frivolous or silly.
+- Not given to showing off, not ostentatious, frivolous or silly.

 - Not overdressed to create a false or puffed up attitude.